src-d/rovers/README.md

 ## GitHub

 Uses the GitHub API to get new repositories.
-Requires a GitHub API token.
+Requires a GitHub API token, which will only need repository read access.
 You can set the token through the environment variable:

 ```bash
 $ export CONFIG_GITHUB_TOKEN=github-token